open/close all folders

-- Put on a Bus: After season 3.
-It is said that Libby's parents were sending her to a boarding school.
+- Put on a Bus: After season 3, Libby's parents send her to a boarding school.

 - Rich Bitch: She's the typical nasty, spoiled rich girl.

-- Single Girl Seeks Most Popular Guy: Harvey, but just because he is a popular jock in the school.
+- Single Girl Seeks Most Popular Guy: She likes Harvey just because he is a popular jock in the school.